HelloWei007/conecta4_androidgame/README.md

 note > the complete code is on bitbucket.

+    this proyect use : google firebase for online connections

 This apk is a simply game name's Connect Four, for more detail: https://en.wikipedia.org/wiki/Connect_Four

 -project install and play